Michael Fassbender: 2006–2010: Early film roles

 In 2006, Fassbender played Stelios, a young Spartan warrior, in 300, a fantasy action film directed by Zack Snyder.
 The film was a commercial success.
 In preparation for his role as Provisional Irish Republican Army prisoner Bobby Sands in Steve McQueen's historical drama film Hunger (2008), Fassbender adopted a diet that restricted him to 600 calories a day, weighing 125 lb as Sands.
 Regarded as his breakthrough, his performance earned him the British Independent Film Award.
-Peter Bradshaw film critic of The Guardian wrote, "As Sands, Fassbender gives another ferociously convincing performance and his emaciated appearance is, finally, almost unwatchable."
+Film critic Peter Bradshaw of The Guardian wrote, "As Sands, Fassbender gives another ferociously convincing performance and his emaciated appearance is, finally, almost unwatchable."

-One year after his success at the Cannes Film Festival with Hunger, he appeared in two films.
-The first was Quentin Tarantino's revisionist World War II comedy-drama Inglourious Basterds, in which he played the British officer Lieutenant Archie Hicox.
-Fassbender acted opposite Brad Pitt, Diane Kruger, Melanie Laurent, and Christoph Waltz.
-Eric Kohn of IndieWire praised the film and its ensemble declaring, "Hell, it's one of the best films of the century.
+In 2009, Fassbender appeared in Quentin Tarantino's revisionist World War II comedy-drama Inglourious Basterds as British officer Archie Hicox.
+Eric Kohn of IndieWire wrote, "Hell, it's one of the best films of the century.
 The cast is superb".
-The other film was the British drama Fish Tank directed by Andrea Arnold.
-Fassbender plays the boyfriend acting opposite Kierston Wareing as the single mother with two children.
-Ray Bennett of The Hollywood Reporter praised their chemistry and roles writing, "Fassbender and Wareing give honest and open performances as the conflicted adults".
-Both films were critically acclaimed and Fassbender's work in them also well received.
+The same year, Fassbender appeared in the British drama Fish Tank, directed by Andrea Arnold.
+Fassbender plays the boyfriend of a single mother with two children played by Kierston Wareing.
+Ray Bennett of The Hollywood Reporter wrote, "Fassbender and Wareing give honest and open performances as the conflicted adults".
+According to review aggregator Rotten Tomatoes, both films were mostly well-received by critics.